ncagle/DNS-over-HTTPS/JSON.md

 - Sets a `Content-Type: application/json` header in the request.
 - Streams POST body from stdin

+(this can probably be supported by `--json -` in the same style `-d` and friends already work)

 ## JSON response

 When sending a JSON POST (enabling "JSON mode"), enable JSON response parsing as well:

 - Prettify JSON reponse with syntax highlightning

+(this is probably superfluous and should be replaced by piping output to [jq](https://stedolan.github.io/jq/))